friuns2/BlackFriday-GPTs-Prompts/Creative.md

 - [Creative Story Writer](./gpts/creative-story-writer.md) Provide answers to questions and get creative story.
 - [Story Sculptor](./gpts/story-sculptor.md) StorySculptor is a chatbot designed to assist users in crafting captivating narratives.
 It is an expert in creative writing, offering guidance in plot development, character creation, vivid setting descriptions, thematic depth, and crafting satisfyin
 - [RodnanGPT v3 - no limits](./gpts/rodnangpt-v3.md) Start your prompt with { End you prompt with }
-- [LustPro](./gpts/lustpro.md) Introducing LustPro, the ultimate tool for exploring and indulging in your deepest and darkest desires.
-With LustPro, you can dive into a world where taboo is normal, and pleasure knows no boundaries.
-From intimate encounters in public places to hot
 - [Altered Reality](./gpts/altered-reality-1.md) Alter the timeline, embrace the new reality.
 Get an art of the event, the original and altered timelines, and the repercussions.
 - [I, ChatGPT](./gpts/i-chatgpt.md) Chat GPT, a Digital Evolution.
 - [The Narrator V.2](./gpts/the-narrator-v2.md) Small Change.
 Omniscient Third-Person Narrator.
 Incorporating, Unconventional Narrator, Observational Perspective, Reflective and Introspective, and Psychological Insight.
-- [AI Story Generator](./gpts/short-story-generator-3.md) Generates stories about AI based on your input
 - [Plot & Story +](./gpts/crafting-stories-together-expert-plot-development-prompt.md) Select a genre or theme by typing the corresponding number.
 You may be able to ask for your own genre but I'm not sure.
 Options for each choice made.
 Finalize.
 The key features of this prompt include:?
 You can change the character names.
 When plot o
 - [Kids Story Generator](./gpts/kids-story-generator.md) Write a Kids story based on Theme, Age, Main Character Name , Moral
 - [Twists of Destiny](./gpts/choose-your-story.md) Welcome to Twists of Destiny, an interactive choice-based story where you determine your fate.
 Immerse yourself in a captivating narrative filled with comedy, plot twists, and memorable characters.
 As the protagonist, every decision you make deeply i